soleinik/net-gazer-sensor/docs/use-case-vpn-host-with-no-vpn-running.md

 # net-gazer setup
 1. net-gazer-sensor sniffs traffic from 'eth0' nic and sends reports via 'lo'
-2. traceroute plugin deployed to net-gazer
+2. traceroute plugin deployed to net-gazer-sensor
-3. net-gazer-web runs on that box, on 'lo' nic.
+3. net-gazer-web runs on that(for simplicity) box, on 'lo' nic.
 There is not db running, but transaction log, that I will replay later into database

 # notes